 Source: Nouba | Styling an Outdoor NYE Party

-- If black is too dark for your home or venue, use white and accent with black.
-Notice, the tulle sheath around the napkins, the crow and and candelabras are the only black accessories on Susans table.
-Mercury glass adds to the ambiance.
+If black is too dark for your home or venue, use white and accent with black.
+The tulle sheath around the napkins, the crow and and candelabras are the only black accessories on Susans table.
+Mercury glass adds to the ambiance and gives this table a chic glam vibe.
+This look would be fab if you're hosting an elegant masquerade Halloween party.

 Theme: Elegant & Timeless